idhamsy/GMC-Product-Remover/README.md

 2. Fill Merchant ID and Product ID in Column A & B (max ~500K rows)
 3. Click Extension --> App Script
 4. Copy remover.gs to app script code.
+5. Change row 20, 'online:id:ID:" according to your country and languange for example for US english will be online:en:US
-5. If number of row >1000 add // at the beginning of line 13.
+6. If number of row >1000 add // at the beginning of line 13.
 Click Save
-6. If number of row <1000, remove // from beginning of line 13 and change with the start and end of row (ex  for 200 row A1:B200).
+7. If number of row <1000, remove // from beginning of line 13 and change with the start and end of row (ex  for 200 row A1:B200).
 Click Save
-7. Click Run
+8. Click Run
-8. If there is remaining row not processed from point no 3, remove the processed row, copy the unprocessed row to  2nd row, then go to Step 4 and Step 5
+9. If there is remaining row not processed from point no 3, remove the processed row, copy the unprocessed row to  2nd row, then go to Step 4 and Step 5